unfoldingWord-box3/alignment-ml/README.md

 # alignment-ml

-These are programs to generate Machine Learning training data from translationCore resources.
+These are programs to generate Machine Learning training data as well as generate alignment warnings based on statistical data from translationCore resources.
 Future exploration:
 - explore how to tag poor alignments for use in training or testing ML models.

 Tested using Python 3.9.1 & 3.8.5 for New Testament only.

-##Setup:
+## Setup:
 - make sure node 15.5+ is installed.
 Verify with: `node --version`
   - download installer from: `https://nodejs.org/`
 - make sure python 3 is installed.
 Verify with: `python3 --version`